DanRoscigno/katacoda-scenarios/managing-docker/step01-secrets.md

 ### Generate some traffic through NGINX
 At the top of the terminal you will see an NGINX tab.
 Click on that and you will see the default NGINX page.
 Add a page name to the URL, for example /foo, and this will generate a 404 error.
 Now return to the Katacoda tab and click on the Kibana tab above the terminal.
 Open the Dashboards and search for nginx, click on the Filebeat NGINX overview.

+### Interact with your data in the Kibana dashboard
+At the top of the terminal you will see a Kibana tab.
+Click on that and you will see the default Kibana page.
+Open the **Dashboards** app in the left navigation of Kibana and search for nginx, click on the Filebeat NGINX overview.